libusb/hidapi/README.md

 is optional but recommended because it is so useful when debugging hardware.

-NOTE: Test GUI based on Fox Toolkit is not actively developed nor supported by hidapi team.
+NOTE: Test GUI based on Fox Toolkit is not actively developed nor supported by HIDAPI team.
 It is kept as a historical artifact.
 It may even work sometime or on some platforms, but it is not going to get any new features or bugfixes.

 Instructions for installing Fox-Toolkit on each platform is not provided.